keechma/keechma/guides/05-ui-system.md

 Peter understands.
 Most architectures have these two serious traps:

-- **Parent components pass data to their children** — forcing parent components to be aware of the needs of their children makes the "data plumbing" complicated, making the system hard to maintain and difficult to change
+- **Parent components pass data to their children** — Forcing parent components to be aware of the needs of their children makes the "data plumbing" complicated, making the system hard to maintain and difficult to change.
-- **Global dependence on the application state** — this makes testing difficult and reuse impossible
+- **Global dependence on the application state** — This dependency makes testing difficult and reuse impossible.

 <table>
 <tr><td>You want this...</td><td>Not this...</td></tr>